-- (g) An Ambient Water Quality Report shall be submitted to NDEP for review annually describing the results of the previous calendar year. - For those parameters sampled weekly or less frequently, the Permittee shall report the single value instead of the 7-day or 30-day average. - The collection, treatment and disposal facilities shall be designed and constructed as required by - 4 NAC 445A.284, except as provided in the NDEP's "Plan and Specification Review Policy for Collection and Treatment Systems in Clark County" latest edition. - 5 Except as otherwise specified, the Permittee shall report the Maximum 7-Day Average Value.
+(g) An Ambient Water Quality Report shall be submitted to NDEP for review annually describing the results of the previous calendar year.
+3 For those parameters sampled weekly or less frequently, the Permittee shall report the single value instead of the 7-day or 30-day average. instead of the 7-day of 50-day average.
+4 The collection, treatment and disposal facilities shall be designed and constructed as required by NAC 445A.284, except as provided in the NDEP's "Plan and Specification Review Policy for Collection and Treatment Systems in Clark County" latest edition.
+5 Except as otherwise specified, the Permittee shall report the Maximum 7-Day Average Value.

-Item # Description Interval First Scheduled Due Date 1 Quarterly DMRs and Reports Quarterly 7/28/2015 Annual Report - Including Salinity Control, Confirmation of Standards of Compliance (TIN), and WET reports Annually 1/28/2016 3 Ambient Water Quality Report Annually 4/28/2016 4 IWLA Quarterly Report Quarterly 7/28/2015 5 Annual Pretreatment Report Annually 4/28/2016 6 Annual BMR Report Annually 1/28/2016 7 Quarterly SSO Report Quarterly 7/28/2015
+ltem # Description Interval First Scheduled Due Date 1 Quarterly DMRs and Reports Quarterly 7/28/2015 2 Annual Report - Including Salinity Control, Confirmation of Standards of Compliance (TIN), and WET reports Annually 1/28/2016 3 Ambient Water Quality Report Annually 4/28/2016 4 IWLA Quarterly Report Quarterly 7/28/2015 5 Annual Pretreatment Report Annually 4/28/2016 6 Annual BMR Report Annually 1/28/2016 7 Quarterly SSO Report Quarterly 7/28/2015